emonty/rkrizzle/doc/source/user/quickstart.rst

 section.

 .. warning:: It is strongly recommended that you open files in `binary mode`_.
-             This is because Requests may attempt to provide the ``Content-Length`` header for you, and if it does this value will be set to the number of *bytes* in the file.
+             This is because Rkrizzle may attempt to provide the ``Content-Length`` header for you, and if it does this value will be set to the number of *bytes* in the file.
 Errors may occur if you open the file in *text mode*.